Alypius the Stylite

-Saint Alypius the Stylite (Ἀλύπιος ὁ Στυλίτης) was a seventh-century ascetic saint.
-He is revered as a monastic founder, an intercessor for the infertile, and a protector of children.
+Alypius the Stylite (Ἀλύπιος ὁ Στυλίτης) was a seventh-century ascetic saint.
+He is revered as a monastic founder, an intercessor for the infertile.
 During his lifetime he was a much sought-after starets (guide in the Christian spiritual life).

 Life

 Alypius was born in the city of Hadrianopolis in Paphlagonia.
 His mother, who had been widowed early, was very pious.
 She sent her son to be educated by the bishop Theodore, gave all of her livelihood to the poor, and herself became a deaconess and lived an ascetic life.

 Alypius yearned to practice the life of a hermit, but Bishop Theodore would not give him permission to do so.
-Alypius built a church in honour of the Great Martyr Saint Euphemia the All-Praised on the site of a dilapidated pagan temple.
+Alypius built a church in honour of the great martyr Euphemia on the site of a dilapidated pagan temple.
 He erected a pillar beside the church and lived atop it for the majority of his adult life.
-Two monasteries were built beside his pillar, one for monks and one for nuns, and Saint Alypius served as spiritual director of both.
+Two monasteries were built beside his pillar, one for monks and one for nuns, and Alypius served as spiritual director of both.
 It is claimed that, after standing upright for fifty-three years, Alypius found his feet no longer able to support him, but instead of descending from his pillar lay down on his side and spent the remaining fourteen years of his life in that position.
 Alypius died in 640, at the claimed age of 118.